-Welcome to the Professional Writing program at Purdue University.
+Welcome to the Professional Writing department at Purdue University.

 The goal was to create a production-oriented English major that took advantage of Purdue's strength in science and technology by integrating digital technology, publishing and rhetoric communication.
 In addition, a core focus on hands-on experience and research through internships was implemented into the curriculum, thereby giving students a well-rounded resume making them highly competitive on the job market.

 As the demand for web-based content has grown throughout the last 30 years, digital publishing became an increasing focus of the program.
 Revisions to the program were made in 1989, and again in 1995, to accommodate technological advancement in the field.